vmlens/vmlens/README.md

     }
 }
 ```
+In your test method, you surround the code you want to test with a while loop iterating
+over the class AllInterleavings.
+vmlens executes the block inside the while loop multiple times, for each thread interleaving once.
+If the test fails vmlens shows the thread interleaving which led to the failure.
+If the test succeeds vmlens
+shows the last thread interleaving.
+The above example test fails, and vmlens reports the interleaving which led to the failed assertion:

 <img style=" width: 100%; height: auto; margin-right : auto; margin-left : auto; min-width : 300px; border-radius: 10px; border: 2px solid #4198ff;" src="https://vmlens.com/img/readModifyWriteWithoutTitle.png">

 # Download